folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 ## Cancelling an order line

 To cancel a purchase order, follow the steps below.
 Cancelling an order line removes all encumbrances and item records associated with the order line.
 Note: Only order lines with an order status of Open will display the cancel option in the Action menu.To cancel an entire purchase order, see [Cancelling an order](#cancelling-an-order).
-You can [reopen an order[(#reopening-an-order) after performing the cancel action.
+You can [reopen an order](#reopening-an-order) after performing the cancel action.

 1. [Search for the order line you want to cancel](#searching-for-order-lines) and select it.